 Right now, there are high levels of deprivation and serious youth violence in Edmonton and beyond.
 With the addition of a reduction in extracurricular youth work throughout the COVID-19 Pandemic, the need for projects like Stronger Edmonton has increased.
 The importance of young people engaging in activities and being provided with specialised wellbeing support is hugely overlooked when it is desperately needed.
 Stronger Edmonton’s main aims are prevention and intervention and we hope that through the work in schools, with our partners and youth mentors that a change is being made for those who need it the most.

-Copyright © Edmonton Community Partnership.
+Copyright © 2023 Edmonton Community Partnership.